maxence-charriere/go-app/README.md

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo picture will show up here with a link to your website.
+Your logo/picture will show up here with a link to your website.

 Become a sponsor with: